-Subdivision 1.
-Definitions.
+Subdivision 1.-Definitions.

-- (a) "Behavior guidance" is an ongoing process whereby caregivers offer constructive, positive, and developmentally appropriate guidance to children, to help them manage their own behavior in a socially acceptable manner. - (b) "Persistent unacceptable behavior" occurs when a child exhibits behavior that presents a serious safety risk for the child or others, and the program is not able to reduce or eliminate the safety concern.
-This behavior may include physical aggression, verbal threats or actions that significantly disrupt the learning environment, or repetitive behaviors that have been addressed through standard behavior guidance techniques without improvement. - (c) "Redirection" is when a caregiver intervenes and guides a child away from potential problems toward constructive activity through positive techniques. - (d) "Separation" is a form of behavior guidance that involves interruption of unacceptable behavior by the removal of a child from a situation, with the intention of allowing the child an opportunity to pause and gain self-control.
-During a separation a child is isolated from participating in activities with other children. - Subd.
+(a) "Behavior guidance" is an ongoing process whereby caregivers offer constructive, positive, and developmentally appropriate guidance to children, to help them manage their own behavior in a socially acceptable manner.

+(b) "Persistent unacceptable behavior" occurs when a child exhibits behavior that presents a serious safety risk for the child or others, and the program is not able to reduce or eliminate the safety concern.
+This behavior may include physical aggression, verbal threats or actions that significantly disrupt the learning environment, or repetitive behaviors that have been addressed through standard behavior guidance techniques without improvement.

+(c) "Redirection" is when a caregiver intervenes and guides a child away from potential problems toward constructive activity through positive techniques.

+(d) "Separation" is a form of behavior guidance that involves interruption of unacceptable behavior by the removal of a child from a situation, with the intention of allowing the child an opportunity to pause and gain self-control.
+During a separation a child is isolated from participating in activities with other children.

+Subd.
 2. Behavior guidance policies and procedures.
 The applicant must develop written behavior guidance policies and procedures.
 The license holder must ensure that the policies and procedures are carried out.
-The policies and procedures must include: - (a) Methods of promoting positive behavior as specified under subdivision 3; - (b) Prohibited actions as specified under subdivision 4; - (c) Addressing persistent unacceptable behavior as specified under subdivision 5; and - (d) Separation from the group as specified in subdivision 6.
+The policies and procedures must include:

+- (a) methods of promoting positive behavior as specified under subdivision 32; - (b) prohibited actions as specified under subdivision 4;

+(c)(b) Addressing persistent unacceptable behavior as specified under subdivision 53; and

+$\frac{(d)(c)}{(d)}$ separation from the group as specified in subdivision $\frac{64}{2}$ .

 Subd.
-3. Methods of promoting positive behavior.
+32. Methods of promoting positive behavior.
 The license holder must:

-- (a) Ensure that each child is provided with a positive model of acceptable behavior; - (b) Tailor methods of promoting positive behavior to the developmental level of the children the program is licensed to serve; - (c) Ensure redirection, as defined in subdivision 1, is used as appropriate in addressing a child's behavior, to guide a child away from potential problems toward constructive activity; - (d) Teach children how to use acceptable alternatives to problem behavior to reduce conflict; and - (e) Protect the safety and well-being of children and caregivers.
+- (a) Ensure that each child is provided with a positive positively role model of acceptable behavior to each child; - (b) tailor methods of promoting positive behavior to the developmental level of the children the program is licensed to serve; - (c) ensure redirection, as defined in section 245J.01, subdivision 145, is used as appropriate in addressing a child's behavior, to guide a child away from potential problems toward constructive activity;

+- (d) teach children how to use acceptable alternatives to problem behavior to reduce conflict; and - (e) protect the safety and well-being of children and caregivers.